nicholasstanfield/flight-delay/README.md

 ## Executive Summary

-•	Developed an app for passengers to input their flight details and see the forecasted chance of a delay to assist with travel planning, particulary for connecting flights where on time arrival can be essential
+•	Developed an app for passengers to input their flight details and see the forecasted chance of the flight arriving more than 15 minutes late

-•	Uses a machine learing model trained on historical US flight data enriched with historical weather forecast data
+•	Uses a machine learning model trained on historical US flight data enriched with historical weather data

-•	When a user clicks predict the app will fetch the forecasted weather for the origin and arrival locations and incorporate the information into the prediction
+•	When a user clicks predict the app will fetch the forecasted weather for the departure and arrival airports and incorporate the information into the prediction

 ## App Screenshot
 ![Example Image](assets/example-image.png)